davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone.full/index.md

 ###### Requirements

-- Your program must use the Simone API I provided above determine the color sequences.
+- Your program must use the Simone server-side API that you wrote in the previous section.
+However, if you're anxious to get the client up and running, you could always do your testing against my Simone API (`http://cs.pugetsound.edu/~dchiu/cs240/api/simone`) first.

 - Use the file templates that were provided to you.
   **_DO NOT_** modify `index.html`.
 Take a look through `index.html`
   to find the structure and the IDs of the useful HTML elements.
 Also look through the CSS file to get a sense of what's been provided.
-You may make changes to the CSS if you wish.

 - To play sounds using JavaScript is quite simple: look into the [Audio](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement/Audio) class.
   8 music files (wav) have been provided to you in the `sounds/` directory: